GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/Observations/Season_1/Season_1_Meta_within_Meta.md

 Just do me a favor and have a happy new years eve, new years day.
 Saturday in the Park July 4, 2026!
 I've been waiting a long time for a show about the Great Seal of the United States of America.

-The little girl from Poland liked ice cream seller in Pluribus Season One fiction show, in the song lyrics!
+The [little girl from Poland liked ice cream seller (mango flavor) in Pluribus Season One fiction show](https://scrapsfromtheloft.com/tv-series/gdansk-pluribus/), in the song lyrics!
+So much to associate for minds to [get out of the ice and We All Fly...](https://youtu.be/tV3pR87L-T8?list=PLMDOR87-vgX7CAS42vuaY6ZH-s-x_RXnz&t=52).

 https://www.youtube.com/watch?v=kqcwKnjMffw
 11,185 views  November 8, 2014